 When I say, have money to move things along, I mean without money, no matter how grandiose your ideas are for building and growing a profitable online business; or starting a business, those ideas will remain stagnant and could just remain as ideas.

 It’s not to suggest you have to have $50.00 or $50, 000,000.00 to move things.
 It simply means you cannot own a profitable online business without spending money.

 “Money is not the only answer, but it makes a difference.” – Barack Obama

 Why is it critical in having money to move things along in a business that generates multiple streams of income?

 Because such a business could remain on life support without it.

 For you, an entrepreneur to build a profitable business and make it one that generates cash flow over time, you must make ongoing marketing your number one priority; and without money to market consistently and continually, your owning a business that’s profitable will remain a wishful fantasy.

-Why 82% of entrepreneurs close their doors due to lack of cash flow is the result-less marketing activities they are occupy with and as such, their businesses stay in the feast or famine cycle for the long haul without strategy of changing course.
+Why 82% of entrepreneurs close their doors due to lack of cash flow is the result-less marketing activities they are occupied with and as such, their businesses stay in the feast or famine cycle for the long haul without strategy of changing course.

-Remember, marketing is moving the market to desire your products or services, and the process of moving your market to the place of decision should be an ongoing intentional effort on your part.
+Remember, marketing is moving the market to desire your products or services, and the process of moving your market to the place of a decision should be an ongoing intentional effort on your part.

 Money will give you the leverage to combine your ideas with execution – thus enabling you to achieve your desired results.